education.vic.gov.au

 The Legal and Social Issues Committee of the Legislative Council will investigate the Victorian education system across government schools.
 The inquiry will look at trends in student learning outcomes, disparities associated with geography and socio-economic disadvantage; the state of the teaching profession, including the administrative burden on teachers; and student wellbeing, including measures to address poor mental health, school refusal and student disengagement.
 The committee will consider best practice models and educational settings used to improve student learning outcomes and wellbeing.

-The Department of Education is currently preparing a submission (on behalf of the government school system).
+The Department of Education has prepared a submission on behalf of the government school system.

-If you have any questions about this inquiry or making a submission you should contact psp.secretariat@education.vic.gov.au
+If you have any questions about this inquiry you should contact psp.secretariat@education.vic.gov.au

 Policy